More Information Regarding Bulging Discs

 This is a side view diagram.
 The left side is the front of the body and the right side is the back of the body.

 Our NSD Method facilitates water and nutrient exchange into the disc, thus, allowing the injury to heal.
 It also can cause a vacuum-like effect, allowing the displaced materials to return to a more centralized position.

 Over time, our treatment can also allow collagen, one of the body’s healing proteins, to form.
 Collagen can then repair the cracks and fissures in the annulus fibrosis.
 In addition, the inner matrix material of the disc becomes healthier with the exchange of water and nutrients.

-Our program has over a 95% success rate in eliminating or substantially reducing the pain and other symptoms caused by a bulging disc.
+Our program has a very high success rate in eliminating or substantially reducing the pain and other symptoms caused by a bulging disc.
 Please call our office at 952-500-8090 to schedule a consultation for the doctor to determine if you are a candidate for our care, or you may fill out our contact form under the “Contact” section.